 In order to run a successful small business, you need to be making a profit.
 Check how much you’re charging for your products or services, and make sure this is enough to cover your costs (and allow for a profit margin).

 2. Send invoices immediately

 Don’t wait until a specific date or the end of the month – just send your invoices as soon as you’ve finished the work.
 Cash flow is important for the survival of your business, and sending invoices immediately can help to keep this flowing steadily.

 You’ll usually find that the better you get at doing this, the quicker your clients will pay you.
 It helps everyone to get into this habit.

 3. Chase up payments

 Related to the first point, make sure all your clients pay on time to keep your cash flow healthy.
 Don’t be afraid to chase up payments for work that you’ve done.

 Make your payment terms clear in your contract or on the invoice itself, and send reminders if you haven’t been paid by the agreed date.
 And don’t feel guilty about it!
 You deserve to be paid on time for your hard work – don’t let anyone make you feel bad for reminding them of that.

 Doing stuff for free (or next to nothing) is something we all do from time to time.
 However, we need to make sure it’s not impacting too much on our billable time.

-Only agree to take on work like this if you’ve got time for it and it’s rewarding for you – otherwise stop doing favours and start concentrating on paid client work.
+It’s easy to get carried away when chatting to people at things like networking events.
+And it’s nice to be helpful.
+But only agree to take on work like this if you’ve got time for it and it’s rewarding for you.
+Otherwise, stop doing favours and start concentrating on paid client work.